Quantum computer error structure probed by quantum error correction syndrome measurements: Introduction

-In this work, we investigated the performance of transmon superconducting devices \cite{PhysRevA.76.042319} performing syndrome measurement circuits of heavy-hexagon codes \cite{chamberland2020topological, chen2022calibrated, sundaresan2023demonstrating}.
+In this work, we investigated the performance of IBM transmon superconducting quantum computer devices \cite{PhysRevA.76.042319} performing syndrome measurement circuits of heavy-hexagon codes \cite{chamberland2020topological, chen2022calibrated, sundaresan2023demonstrating}.
 The performance across different scales of circuits relevant to heavy-hexagon codes is examined by applying techniques previously introduced for other QEC codes \cite{wootton2022syndromederived, chen2021nature, krinner2022realizing, wootton2022measurements}.
-We found that circuits of all scales investigated in our work required noise models beyond uniform depolarizing noise in order to be consistent with experimental results.
+We develop on these methods by showing how operator change rates under depolarizing and biased noise can be modelled analytically.
+Additionally, we show that this allows their relationship to be efficiently inverted to characterize noise.
+Applying our technique to our measurement data, we find that circuits of all scales investigated in our work required noise models beyond uniform depolarizing noise in order to be consistent with experimental results.
 Effects consistent with features of inhomogeneity, biased measurement errors, amplitude damping noise and a bias towards $Z$ errors are present in the noise of the system.
 Additionally, performance of larger circuits is not readily explicable by the results of performance of smaller circuits.
 When modelling these circuits with standard QEC error models, our results show that the effective error rates necessary to describe results tend to increase with respect to circuit size.
 We conclude by discussing the severity of these effects, possible approaches to their management, and the implications they would have on FTQC.

 The remainder of this paper is organized as follows.
 In Sec. \ref{subsec:error_models} we briefly review error models of quantum circuits.
 In Sec. \ref{subsec:measurements} we give a brief overview of measurements in QEC.
 In Sec. \ref{subsec:gauge} we investigate the performance of individual gauge operator measurement circuits.
 In Sec. \ref{subsec:stabil} we investigate the performance of simultaneous measurement of multiple gauge operators to infer measurements of stabilizer generators.
 Repeated measurement of stabilizer operators is investigated in Sec. \ref{subsec:repeated} and Sec. \ref{subsec:spatial_temporal}, where we focus on individual measurements and correlations among measurements respectively.
 Throughout Sec. \ref{sec:results}, we compare experimental results with simulation to investigate whether the observed behaviour is explicable by standard error models used in QEC literature and whether the performance scales according to expectations.
 Finally, in Sec. \ref{sec:conclusion} we provide a summary of our work.